2KAbhishek/nerdy.nvim/README.md

 end
 ```

 The function returns an empty string if the icon name is not found or if `nil` is passed as input.
+Recent icons are only tracked when using the UI commands (`:Nerdy`, `:NerdyRecents`) or Telescope extensions.

 **💡 This is particularly useful when configuring Neovim statuslines, file trees, tab bars, or any plugin that needs consistent nerd font icons without hardcoding Unicode characters.**